fizban99/microbit_ssd1306_7seg/README.rst

 This library uses the full resolution of the display, since it does not use a display buffer.
 All segments have been designed not to overlap the area of another segment.
 Number rendering is really fast, since only segments that change are drawn or cleared.

-The library requires a binary definition of the segments to be loaded (segments.bin) together with the py file to reduce memory consumption.
+The library requires a binary definition of the segments to be loaded (segments.bin) together with the py file.
+This allows reducing memory consumption at compile time.

    .. image:: 7segments.png